-Hana (Juliette Binoche) – a Canadian nurse in a ruined monastery in Italy – cares for the enigmatic, badly burned man known only as “The English Patient.”
+Hana (Juliette Binoche) – a French-Canadian nurse in a ruined monastery in Italy – cares for the enigmatic, badly burned man known only as “The English Patient.”
 Nobody knows his name and he claims to suffer from amnesia, the patient is not expected to live more than a few weeks so Hana decides to look after him in solitude.

 She reads to him from his one surviving possession – a battered volume of Herodotus.
 The book stirs long memories of his affair with the mysterious Katharine.

 Meantime, Hana must fend off the creepy intrusions of an allied spy, Caravaggio (Willem Dafoe) who recognises the patient and has a hidden agenda.

 Hana also has to deal with the arrival of a Sikh minesweeper called Kip (Naveen Andrews), to whom she finds herself deeply attracted, and Sergeant Hardy (Kevin Whately).

 We realise the mysterious patient is, in fact, Almasy, and through his dreams and flashbacks Almasy’s memory comes flooding back to him . . .

 Almasy was part of a Royal Geographical Society team surveying the Sahara for the British Air Force.
 It’s then that he meets, falls in love, and begins an affair with Katharine, the wife of pilot (Colin Firth) who is helping with the scheme.

 Count Laszlo Almasy